Close (system call)

 A close system call is a system call used to close a file descriptor by the kernel.
 For most file systems, a program terminates access to a file in a filesystem using the close system call.
 This flushes file buffers, updates file metadata, which may include and end-of-file indicator in the data; de-allocates resources associated with the file (including the file descriptor) and updates the system wide table of files in use.
 Some programming languages maintain a data structure of files opened by their runtime library and may close when the program terminates.
 This practice is known as resource acquisition is initialization (RAII).
-Some operating systems will invoke the close on files held by a program if it terminates.
+Some operating systems will invoke close on files held by a program if it terminates.
 Some operating systems will invoke the close syscall as part of an operating system recovery as a result of a system failure.